-It's possible that a multidisciplinary approach to understanding the universe will open new doors of understanding.
+It's possible that multidisciplinary approach a understanding the universe will open new doors of understanding.
 If theories from sociology, communication, and philosophy joined with physics, the possibilities would be boundless.
 This would inspire new research, much like in the 1970s when scientists changed their focus from grandscale theories of the universe to the small concerns of quantum physics (Hawking 51).